 Why Contact Lenses Reduce Aniseikonia

-Spectacle magnification formula includes vertex distance (typically 12-15mm).
-Contact lenses have zero vertex distance—they're on the eye.
+Spectacle magnification formula includes vertex distance (typically 12–15mm).
+Contact lenses have zero vertex distance — they sit on the eye.
 This dramatically reduces magnification effect.
-Example: -6.00D spectacle creates ~10% minification. -6.00D contact lens creates only ~3% minification.
-For anisometropia of -1.00 in one eye, -6.00 in other: Spectacles create 7-8% image size difference (intolerable).
-Contact lenses create 2-3% difference (tolerable).
-This is why contacts are strongly recommended for significant anisometropia.
+Example: -6.00D spectacle creates ~10% minification; -6.00D contact lens creates only ~3% minification.
+For anisometropia of -1.00 in one eye and -6.00 in the other, spectacles create 7–8% image size difference (intolerable), while contact lenses create only 2–3% difference (tolerable).

 Combination Approach

-Some patients wear contact lenses during the day, spectacles at night.
-When prescribing backup spectacles for contact lens wearers with high anisometropia, warn them the glasses may feel strange—image size difference returns with spectacles.
-Consider reduced prescription in spectacles if only for emergency backup (partial correction reduces aniseikonia but still provides functional vision).
+Some patients wear contact lenses during the day and spectacles at night.
+When prescribing backup spectacles for contact lens wearers with high anisometropia, warn them the glasses may feel strange — the image size difference returns with spectacles.
+Consider a reduced prescription in backup spectacles if they are only for emergency use.

 Knapp's Rule and Axial Anisometropia

-Knapp's rule states: In axial anisometropia, spectacle lenses placed at the anterior focal point of the eye create equal-sized retinal images despite the anisometropia.
-Translation: If anisometropia is purely axial (eye size difference), spectacles can work well because they naturally compensate for the size difference when properly positioned.
-Contact lenses offer no advantage in pure axial anisometropia for image size—spectacles are equally good.
+Knapp's rule states: in axial anisometropia, spectacle lenses placed at the anterior focal point of the eye create equal-sized retinal images despite the anisometropia.
+If anisometropia is purely axial, spectacles can work well because they naturally compensate for the size difference.
+Contact lenses offer no image-size advantage in pure axial anisometropia — spectacles are equally good.

 Pediatric Anisometropia

 Children with anisometropia are at high risk for amblyopia (lazy eye).
 The brain suppresses the blurrier image from the more ametropic eye, preventing visual development.
-Full spectacle correction is essential, even if aniseikonia is significant—vision development takes priority.
+Full spectacle correction is essential, even if aniseikonia is significant — vision development takes priority.
 Monitor for amblyopia and prescribe patching therapy if needed.
 Children adapt to aniseikonia better than adults.
-As child grows, consider contact lenses (typically age 10+) to improve comfort and reduce aniseikonia.
+Consider contact lenses at approximately age 10+ to improve comfort.

 Balancing Lenses

-When one eye has very poor vision that can't be corrected (from amblyopia, cataract, retinal disease), prescribe a balancing lens—plano lens for cosmetic symmetry and to protect the good eye.
-Don't prescribe full correction for the poor eye if it creates intolerable aniseikonia with no functional benefit.
-Notation: BAL (balance lens) in prescription.
+When one eye has very poor vision that cannot be corrected (from amblyopia, cataract, retinal disease), prescribe a balancing lens — a plano lens for cosmetic symmetry and to protect the good eye.
+Do not prescribe full correction for the poor eye if it creates intolerable aniseikonia with no functional benefit.
+Notation: BAL (balance lens) in the prescription.

 Partial Correction Strategy

-For high anisometropia where full correction causes intolerable aniseikonia but contact lenses aren't an option: Prescribe partial correction in the more ametropic eye.
+For high anisometropia where full correction causes intolerable aniseikonia but contact lenses are not an option, prescribe partial correction in the more ametropic eye.
 Example: True prescription OD -1.00, OS -7.00.
 Spectacles: OD -1.00, OS -4.00.
 This reduces aniseikonia (from 6D to 3D difference) while providing functional vision in both eyes.
-Patient still sees better than no correction, with less discomfort.
-Discuss trade-offs with patient.
+Discuss trade-offs with the patient.

 Monovision for Presbyopia

-Some presbyopic contact lens wearers with mild anisometropia use monovision: dominant eye corrected for distance, non-dominant eye corrected for near (intentionally creating ~2.00D anisometropia).
-This exploits the anisometropia for functional presbyopia correction.
+Some presbyopic contact lens wearers use monovision — dominant eye corrected for distance, non-dominant eye corrected for near (intentionally creating ~2.00D anisometropia).
+This exploits anisometropia for functional presbyopia correction.
 Not suitable for patients with pre-existing high anisometropia.
-Requires adaptation period and isn't for everyone.
+Requires adaptation period.

 How the ABO Exam Tests Anisometropia